Reviews, Best Prices, Comparisons, Expert Buying Guides

 Rate this post

-Wireless charging, also known as inductive charging, allows a device to charge its battery without the need for a physical connection to a power source.
-This technology utilizes electromagnetic fields to transfer energy between two objects through electromagnetic induction.
-The primary standard for wireless charging is the Qi standard, developed by the Wireless Power Consortium (WPC).
+Wireless charging, or inductive charging, is a method where the device recharges its battery without needing a wired connection to the mains.
+This tech employs electromagnetic fields to provide an energy transfer between two objects via electromagnetic induction.
+The Qi standard, which the Wireless Power Consortium (WPC) first developed, is the main one for wireless charging to date.

 Wireless Charging in Samsung Galaxy S9